 Common elements is a term used to describe shared areas that form part of the condominium property outside your individual unit.
-There may also be exclusive-use common elements such as balconies, porches or backyards which are typically maintained by the individual unit owners who use them.
+These elements are owned/ under the jurisdiction of the condominium corporation.
+These include but are not limited to the lobby, pool, party room etc. There may also be exclusive-use common elements such as balconies, porches or backyards which are typically maintained by the individual unit owners.
 For most condominiums, warranty coverage is provided for common elements.